wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 Fixed missing sticky posts in category filtered lists, tested with WordPress 4.9.7

 = 6.2 =
-Added option for category names as links, added subheadlines in the widget, tested with WordPress 4.9.5
+Added option for category names as links, added sub-headlines in the widget, tested with WordPress 4.9.5

 = 6.1 =
 Added filter hook 'rpwwt_the_excerpt', removed widget title sanitation, tested with WordPress 4.9.4